Ninka-Tech/Ninka-Docs/docs/API-Reference/Endpoints/introspect.md

     "scope": "all scopes granted to the token", "client_id": "granted for this client",
     "account_id": "granted for this account",
-    "tenant_id": "granted for this tenant"
+    "organization_id": "granted for this organization" }
-  }
 }
 ```